pdanpdan/vue-keyboard-trap/docs/examples/index.md

 <code-pen
   example="examples/roving-simple.vue"
   title="Default roving behaviour"
-  desc="Inside the trap you can navigate with ArrowKeys and with Home / End.
-To exit the trap use Tab / Shift + Tab.
-Trap can be enabled/disabled with Esc key.
-A roving trap remembers the last focused element inside."
+  desc="Inside the trap you can navigate with ArrowKeys and with Home / End.\nTo exit the trap use Tab / Shift + Tab.\nTrap can be enabled/disabled with Esc key.\nA roving trap remembers the last focused element inside."
 >
   <<< @/examples/roving-simple.vue{5,16}
 </code-pen>